-Layout guidance can also be used in combination with other techniques based on diffusion image generators.
-For example, we can apply it to two off-the-shelf methods that can be used for \emph{editing} a given input image, namely Textual Inversion (TI)~\cite{text_inversion} and Dreambooth~\cite{dreambooth}.
-TI is a way of extending an existing image generator with new concepts given one or several images as examples.
-Given the images, TI expands the vocabulary of the text encoder with a new, learnable token $\langle\ast\rangle$ representing the new concept.
-Then, it generates prompts such as \textit{``a photo of a $\langle\ast\rangle$''} and performs standard conditional diffusion model training to optimize the text embedding of $\langle\ast\rangle$, which can then be used to generate new images.
-Dreambooth attempts to capture the appearance of a particular subject of which several images are available.
-To achieve this, it fine-tunes a pre-trained text-to-image model and learns an identifier token with respect to the object in the picture.
+Layout guidance can be used in combination with other techniques that build on diffusion-based image generators.
+We demonstrate this for the task of real-image editing.
+To this end, we incorporate backward guidance into two methods that are commonly used for personalization of diffusion models given real images, namely Textual Inversion (TI)~\cite{text_inversion} and Dreambooth~\cite{dreambooth}.
+TI extends an existing image generator with a new concept given one or several images as examples, by optimizing a learnable text token $\langle\ast\rangle$ for the concept.
+Dreambooth attempts to capture the appearance of a particular subject of which several images are available by fine-tuning a pre-trained text-to-image model.
+Then, new images of the learned concept can be generated.

-Neither method supports localized spatial control over the newly generated images; their edits are usually global and semantic.
-To apply layout guidance, given an image as input, we use TI to acquire a new text embedding representing the entity depicted in the image.
-Then, we follow with Dreambooth to further fine-tune the U-Net and text encoder.
-Finally, layout guidance can be applied as before to the fine-tuned model, thus controlling the layout of the generated images while preserving its semantics, \ie the identity of the original object represented by $\langle\ast\rangle$.
+Neither method supports \textit{localized} spatial control over the newly generated images; their edits are usually global and semantic.
+To achieve this, we apply backward guidance on the Dreambooth-finetuned model and the TI-optimized token as part of a prompt.
+This allows us to control the layout of the generated images while preserving the identity of the original object represented by $\langle\ast\rangle$.